jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Chupacabra.md

 RacialMods: +4 Acrobatics when jumping, +4 Stealth (+8 in undergrowth or rocky areas)
 Languages: Aklo (cannot speak)
 SQ:
+SpecialAbilities:
+  Chupar (Ex): >
-SpecialAbilities: Chupar (Ex) A chupacabra that pins an opponent or maintains a pin can suck blood from that opponent as a free action once per round, dealing 1 point of Constitution damage.
+    A chupacabra that pins an opponent or maintains a pin can suck blood from that opponent as a free action once per round, dealing 1 point of Constitution damage.
 Upon successfully draining blood, the chupacabra is invigorated, gaining a significant boost in speed for 10 rounds similar to the haste spell.
 The invigorated chupacabra can still drain blood-and in so doing increase the length of its invigoration-but it gains no additional effects.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: